 Who is eligible for the scheme?

-All learners in schools and colleges in England should be able to access period products if they need them.
-Girls, non-binary and transgender learners who have periods may all need to access this scheme.
+All state-funded schools and 16-19 colleges in England are eligible to access the scheme, providing period products to girls, women, and non-binary and transgender learners who have periods.

 How does the scheme work?